 In the fourth quarter of 2018, the Company decided to market for sale a water system in Virginia that serves approximately 500 customers.
-This water system is reported as assets held for sale in the Company's consolidated balance sheet, and in April 2019, the Company completed the sale for proceeds of \$1,882.
+This water system was reported as assets held for sale in the Company's consolidated balance sheet, and in April 2019, the Company completed the sale for proceeds of \$1,882 and recognized a gain on sale of \$403.

 In the first quarter of 2017, the Company decided to market for sale a water system in Texas that serves approximately 265 customers.
-This water system is reported as assets held for sale in the Company's consolidated balance sheet, and the sale is expected to close in the second quarter of 2019.
+This water system is reported as assets held for sale in the Company's consolidated balance sheet, and the sale is expected to close in the first half of 2020.